Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 Now, turning to quantify the $T_1$ time, Fig.~\ref{fig:T1_B90}(a) showcases that the simulated polarization did not reach the thermal equilibrium point as the simulation has reached the allowed runtime in our supercomputer, which is 20 days.
 We anticipated that the simulation could take up to 80 days to reach the equilibrium point.
 To resolve this limitation, we simulated the polarization dynamics until it reached a maximum of 20 running days.
 Then we fitted the curve and extrapolated the rest of the behavior.
 This is still valid given that the polarization will, in principle, reach the equilibrium point at the polarization equal to 0.5.
 Furthermore, we have cross-checked with the polarization behavior at $B$ = 800 G as shown in Fig.~\ref{fig:T1_all}(d) and found the equilibrium pattern.
-Note that the polarization can be simulated faster in the $B$ field close to GSLAC due to the narrower gap between $\ket{m_s=0, m_I}$ and $\ket{m_s=-1, m_I}$, as shown in Fig.~S1 in Supplementary S1.
+Note that the polarization can be simulated faster in the $B$ field close to GSLAC due to the narrower gap between $\ket{m_s=0, m_I}$ and $\ket{m_s=-1, m_I}$, as shown in Fig.~\ref{fig:GSLAC}.
 As a result, the fitted value of $T_1$ at $B$ = 90 G yields 694.77 $\mu$s, which is quite consistent with the experimental value of 1~ms reported at 10 K in h$^{10}$B$^{15}$N\cite{10.1038/s41467-023-44494-3}.
 For the small discrepancy, we hypothesize that this might arise from the absence of some correlations between different clusters, which are not captured even by our six-spin cluster approach.
+Moreover, while this work employed a ZFS value of 3.479 GHz, the ZFS increases to approximately 3.63 GHz at low temperatures \cite{10.1038/s41467-021-24725-1}.
+The increased ZFS enhances the energy separation between the three $\ket{m_s}$ states in the $0 < B < B_{\text{GSLAC}}$ interval.
+Consequently, the $T_1$ time is expected to be slightly larger at low magnetic fields, bringing our results into closer agreement with the experiment.

 We then systematically assess the impact of the evolution time on the fitted $T_1$.
 As shown in Fig.~\ref{fig:T1_B90}(e), the $T_1$ converges once the simulation extends beyond 31.25 $\mu$s, at which point the fitted value of 618.7 $\mu$s underestimates the $T_1$ by 11\% (compared with the $T_1$ at a maximum evolution time of 345.2 $\mu$s, which requires 20 days of supercomputer runtime).
 To balance computational efficiency and accuracy in our subsequent investigation of $T_1$ as a function of magnetic field, we therefore limit all the remaining simulations to a 69 $\mu$s evolution time, which likely incurs an artifact of approximately 4.51\%.